Ben Roberts-Smith: Afghanistan

-Roberts-Smith was deployed to Afghanistan on six occasions, in 2006, 2007, 2009, 2010 and 2012.
+Roberts-Smith was deployed to Afghanistan on six occasions, in 2006, 2007, 2009, 2010 and 2012, as part of Australia's contribution to the War in Afghanistan (2001–2021).
+His deployments were with the SASR, which conducted long-range covert intelligence, reconnaissance and strike operations, often behind enemy lines.
+The regiment's operations have been characterised as secretive.

 Medal for Gallantry

-On 31 May 2006 Roberts-Smith was a scout and sniper in a patrol (Note: A patrol consists of four to six personnel, which is usually commanded by a sergeant and occasionally by a senior corporal.) whose aim was to establish an observation on the mountain Koran Ghar, overlooking the Chora Pass in Uruzgan Province, as part of the 2006 Dutch/Australian Offensive.
-Besides Roberts-Smith, members of the patrol comprised two junior soldiers who would be referred to as "Person 1" and "Person 2" in a later defamation proceeding, a British sergeant from the Special Boat Service, an American special forces radio operator and Sergeant Matthew Locke.
-The patrol's aim was to monitor and report on Anti-Coalition Militia movements in the pass below; and to maintain concealment.
+On 31 May 2006, Roberts-Smith was a scout and sniper in a patrol (Note: A patrol consists of four to six personnel, which is usually commanded by a sergeant and occasionally by a senior corporal.) deployed during the 2006 Dutch/Australian Offensive.
+The patrol was commanded by Sergeant Matthew Locke.
+The patrol's objective was to establish an observation post on the mountain Koran Ghar, overlooking the Chora Pass in Uruzgan Province.
+Besides Roberts-Smith and Locke, members of the patrol comprised two junior soldiers, a British sergeant from the Special Boat Service and an American special forces radio operator.
+The patrol's aim was to monitor and report on Anti-Coalition Militia movements in the pass below and to maintain concealment.

-On 2 June, Person 2 witnessed a lone Afghan teenager approaching the patrol observation post, leaving shortly thereafter.
-Person 2 communicated, by radio, with the rest of patrol the teenagers approach and subsequent exit.
+On 2 June, a lone Afghan teenager approached the patrol observation post and left the area shortly thereafter.
+The American had seen the teenager and communicated what he saw to the rest of the team.
 After hearing of the teen's exit, Roberts-Smith and Locke arrived at the observation post and enquired why the teen had not been engaged.
 The other soldiers replied that their orders were to observe and not attract attention.
 Although the other soldiers had decided it was not necessary to engage the Afghan, Roberts-Smith and Locke "decided to hunt down and shoot dead the two 'enemy' after concluding they had spotted the patrol".
-The patrol report had identified only a single Afghan unarmed "spotter", but Roberts-Smith later said that two armed insurgents had approached the position in an oral account provided to the Australian War Memorial.
-When the inconsistency was raised, Roberts-Smith claimed to have remembered incorrectly.
+The patrol report had identified only a single Afghan unarmed "spotter", but Roberts-Smith said in an oral account provided to the Australian War Memorial that two armed insurgents had approached the position.
+Roberts-Smith later wrote to the War Memorial writing "Without the benefit of the patrol report to guide me it would appear I have confused my many engagements and identified two insurgents initially locating our observation post as opposed to one".